Skip to Main Content

 Up to date information regarding the NIH DMS Policy can also be found on the About Page of the NIH Scientific Data Sharing Website.

-Can you tell us more about the new institutional access to Figshare?
+Can you tell us more about institutional access to Figshare?

-UR will be getting a University license.
-This will allow everybody to use University of Rochester Research Repository (URRR) hosted on Figshare, which is an excellent way to release data.
+UR has a University license.
+It allows UR researchers to use University of Rochester Research Repository (URRR) hosted on Figshare, which is an excellent way to publicly share data.
 If you have very large data sets, there is a storage charge depending on size of the data.

-• Every UR community member will be allotted 10GB of initial storage and data submissions will also undergo a light data curation process by the UR libraries, helping ensure your data meets funder and publisher standards.
+• Each UR community member is allotted 10GB of initial storage at no additional cost.
+All data submissions will undergo a light data curation process by the UR libraries to help ensure that your data meets funder and publisher standards.

 "I have publication records dating back to [insert year] how do I get these linked to and/or listed in URRR?
 And would doing so cause them to be "owned" by the URRR version of FigShare and thus no longer listed under my ownership?"